Todd Muller: Career before politics

-Political career
+Member of Parliament

 Muller became a Member of Parliament in 2014.
 He was selected to replace Tony Ryall in 2014 as National's candidate in the Bay of Plenty electorate, and won by a margin of 15,096 votes.
 He retained the electorate in 2017, defeating Labour candidate Angie Warren-Clark by a margin of 13,996 votes.
+In his maiden statement, delivered on 27 October 2014, Muller stated that entering Parliament was the realisation of a childhood dream.

+Muller's first term in Parliament was the final term of the Fifth National Government.
+Muller served as the deputy chair of the local government and environment committee in 2015 and of the education and science committee in 2016.
+He was chair of the foreign affairs, defence and trade committee in 2017.
+During the 2016 New Zealand National Party leadership election, Muller was identified as part of an internal party grouping of influential backbenchers nicknamed the "Four Amigos" with Chris Bishop, Alfred Ngaro and Mark Mitchell.
+The group had come together campaigning for National in the 2015 Northland by-election.

-While in Parliament Muller has served as the chairperson of the Foreign Affairs, Defence and Trade Select Committee, and as the deputy chairperson of the Education and Science Select Committee.
-As of February 2020 he was the Opposition spokesperson for agriculture, biosecurity, food safety, and forestry, and sat on the Primary Production Select Committee.
+National lost the 2017 general election and Muller was assigned spokesperson roles in the agriculture, biosecurity, climate change, food safety, and forestry portfolios by new leader Simon Bridges.
+He sat on the Primary Production Select Committee.
 He was ranked 16th in the shadow cabinet.
 While in Opposition he was given the task of working with the Government on its Zero Carbon Bill.
 National ended up supporting the bill, with some caveats.
-Muller's work on the bill earned him respect from across the House.
+Muller's work on the bill earned him respect from across the House and a lasting friendship with Green Party climate change minister James Shaw.

 In November 2019, Muller heckled Green MP Chlöe Swarbrick during her speech on climate change.
-Swarbrick quickly retorted "OK boomer".
+Swarbrick quickly retorted "OK boomer."
 Although there was little reaction to her comment in Parliament, her two-word throwaway remark was covered in international news media.

-In December 2019, Muller criticised a Te Papa display of bottles of water representing various water sources, with water dyed brown representing farm streams, describing it as "part of the museum's continued attacks on New Zealand's farmers".
+In December 2019, Muller criticised a Te Papa display of bottles of water representing various water sources, with water dyed brown representing farm streams, describing it as "part of the museum's continued attacks on New Zealand's farmers."